Small Business Loans for COVID-19

 - 3.75 percent interest rate for businesses (fixed)

-- 30-year maturity (payments are deferred for one year, but interest still accrues)
+- 30-year maturity (payments are deferred for two years, but interest still accrues)

 Collateral is required for loans over $25,000.